 We’d only booked in the hotel for a single night, assuming there wouldn’t be much else to hold the attention in the area, and so it proved.
 By mid-afternoon we were ready to jump into the car and head off for the next stopover, Kalamata (where they make the olives).

 Back at the plot, the hotel we chose in Delphi was a little boutique job, which proved to be one of the nicest of the lot.
-It was down a small street that was inaccessible by car, so we had to park in a public park up the road.
-However it was very well decorated and had nice big rooms.
+It was down a small street that was inaccessible by car, so we had to park in a public park up the road and walk down.
+However, it was very well decorated and had nice big rooms.
 It’s just as well it was nice though, because having three nights there was probably one too many, we thought.

 Basically, Delphi is a place you go for history and archaeology.